petershin/liferay-learn/docs/dxp/latest/en/site-building/site-navigation/using-the-navigation-menus-application.md

     ![Adding Elements to Navigation Menus](./using-the-navigation-menus-application/images/06.png)

-1. Optionally, define localized display names for each of your menu elements.
+1. Optionally, define custom display names for each of your menu elements.
+You can define custom names for page elements, or for any content type elements that use Display Pages (including blog entries, web content articles, documents, Vocabularies, and Categories).

+    ```{note}
+    You can only define custom display names for content type elements using Display Pages on Liferay 7.4 versions U9+ or GA13+.
+    ```

     To do this, select a menu element, check *Use Custom Name* in the side panel, enter a name, and click *Save*.